Paul A. Rothchild: Career

 By the mid-1960s, Rothchild was established in the Los Angeles music scene, and his house on Lookout Mountain in Laurel Canyon was inhabited by many of the future musical superstars of the 1960s and 1970s.
 He produced the original song demo of Crosby, Stills, & Nash that landed the group a recording contract (it was actually Crosby, Stills and John Sebastian on the recording, with Sebastian later replaced by Graham Nash).
 Rothchild originated the concept "LEDO" (Leadered / Equalized / Dolby / Original).
 This format ensured the final tape would represent Rothchild's sonic vision for future generations.
+Nash reported in his autobiography Wild Tales: A Rock & Roll Life, that it was this experience that led Crosby Stills And Nash to decide that they didn't need a producer, and that Joni Mitchell's later experience with Rothchild also convinced her to produce her own work.

 Rothchild is perhaps best known as the producer of the first five albums by the Doors.
 He did not produce their last album with Jim Morrison, L.A.
 Woman, as Rothchild withdrew from the production after disagreeing with the group over the band's musical direction.
 He also produced albums and singles for John Sebastian, Joni Mitchell, Neil Young, Tom Paxton, Fred Neil, Tom Rush, the Lovin' Spoonful, Tim Buckley, Love, Clear Light, Rhinoceros and Janis Joplin, including her final LP Pearl and her only no. 1 single (written by her then-lover Kris Kristofferson) "Me and Bobby McGee".

 In the 1970s, he produced the first two albums for the Tampa band Outlaws, for Arista Records, as well as producing Bonnie Raitt, Elliott Murphy and the soundtrack album for the Bette Midler film The Rose, which was loosely based on the life of Janis Joplin.
 He also produced the soundtrack to Oliver Stone's film The Doors, and appeared in a small role in the film in which he was played by Canadian actor Michael Wincott.